-- Income in cash: such as regular employment income, expat allowances, commissions, bonuses, etc. - Income in kind: such as the taxable benefit in relation to the private use of the company car, free accommodation, free meals, free travel, shares, goods, etc. The taxable benefit of the private use of the company car amounts to 22% of the Dutch list price of the car; this is 12% for fully electric cars. - Entitlements: conditional rights to receive one or more future benefits, to be taxed in the future e.g. pensions, certain social security benefits.
+- Income in cash: such as regular employment income, expat allowances, commissions, bonuses, etc. - Income in kind: such as the taxable benefit in relation to the private use of the company car, free accommodation, free meals, free travel, shares, goods, etc. - Entitlements: conditional rights to receive one or more future benefits, to be taxed in the future e.g. pensions, certain social security benefits.

-The taxable benefit in relation to the private use of a company car can be avoided if your employee does not exceed 500 private kilometres per year (he has to keep a daily record of the kilometres driven) and obtains a confirmation thereof from the Tax authorities.
+The taxable benefit in relation to the private use of a company car is determined on a notional basis.
+It can be avoided if your employee does not exceed 500 private kilometres per year (he has to keep a daily record of the kilometres driven) and obtains a confirmation thereof from the Tax authorities.